Module checking of pushdown multi-agent systems: --hardness of ATL* pushdown module-checking

-Hence, once we fix the environment choices, the subtree of the computation tree of $\GS(\PS)$ associated with this pop-phase satisfies the following: each \emph{main} branch corresponds to the reverse of $\pi$ with the unique difference that exactly one $3$-block $\bl_3$ is marked by $\CheckB{3}$ and (in case $\bl_3$ does not belong to the first ATM configuration code of $\pi$) exactly one $3$-block $\bla_3$ is marked by $\CheckMark{3}$.
-The $\PMS$ $\PS$ ensures that $\bl_3$ and $\bla_3$ belong to two consecutive configurations codes along $\pi$ (where $\bl_3$ precedes $\bla_3$ along the main branch) and, independently from the environment choices, all the $3$-blocks $\bl_3$ of $\pi$ are checked (i.e., there is a main branch whose $\CheckB{3}$-marked block corresponds to $\bl_3$).
-The additional check $2$-block-trees are intuitively used to \emph{isolate} $2$-blocks for ensuring by an $\ATLStar$ formula that the ATM configuration codes are well-formed: in particular, the $\ATLStar$ formula existentially quantifies over strategies of player system whose outcomes get trapped into a $2$-block check-tree and requires that all the environment choices in a $2$-block check-tree are enabled.
-Moreover, we exploit another $\ATLStar$ formula for ensuring that the sequence $\pi$ of well-formed ATM configuration codes is faithful to the evolution of $\mathcal{M}$ by requiring that the environment nondeterminism is resolved in the right way, i.e., in each subtree rooted at the $\Start{3}$-node of a $\CheckB{3}$-marked $3$-block $\bl_3$, there is at most one $\CheckMark{3}$-marked $3$-block $\bla_3$, and $\bl_3$ and $\bla_3$ have the same cell number.
-Note that this second formula, like the first one, quantifies over strategies of player system for selecting check $2$-block-tree.
+Hence, the subtree $\tpl{T_\pi,\Lab_\pi}$ of the unwinding $\Unw(\GS(\PS))$ of $\GS(\PS)$ associated with this pop-phase and the specific accepting computation path $\pi$, satisfies the following: the labeling of each \emph{main} path (i.e., a path of $\tpl{T_\pi,\Lab_\pi}$ starting at the root which does not get trapped into a check $2$-block-tree) corresponds to the reverse of the $\pi$'s labeling (followed by a suffix with label $\emptyset^{\omega}$) with the unique difference that exactly one $3$-block $\bl_3$ is marked by $\CheckB{3}$ and (in case $\bl_3$ does not belong to the first ATM configuration code of $\pi$) exactly one $3$-block $\bla_3$ is marked by $\CheckMark{3}$.
+The $\PMS$ $\PS$ ensures that $\bl_3$ and $\bla_3$ belong to two consecutive configurations codes along $\pi$ (where $\bl_3$ precedes $\bla_3$ along the main path) and, independently from the environment choices, all the $3$-blocks $\bl_3$ of $\pi$ are checked (i.e., there is a main path whose $\CheckB{3}$-marked block corresponds to $\bl_3$).

+The additional check $2$-block-trees are intuitively used to \emph{isolate} $2$-blocks for ensuring by an $\ATLStar$ formula $\varphi$ that the ATM configuration codes along the $\pi$'s labeling are well-formed and the $\pi$'s labeling is faithful to the evolution of $\mathcal{M}$.
+In particular, as detailed in the proof of Lemma~\ref{lemma:constructionOfATLStarFOrmula}, the $\ATLStar$ formula $\varphi$ requires that the given environment strategy tree of $\GS(\PS)$ satisfies the following: \begin{itemize} \item all the environment choices in each $2$-block check-tree are enabled, \item the environment choices from the $\{\End{3}\}$-nodes which are descendants of $acc$-nodes (i.e., $\End{3}$-nodes associated with the pop-phase) and are controlled by the environment player are \emph{deterministic}.
+This entails that the subtree rooted at the $\Start{3}$-node of a $\CheckB{3}$-marked $3$-block $\bl_3$ which does not belong to the first ATM configuration code \emph{contains exactly one} $\CheckMark{3}$-marked $3$-block $\bla_3$. \end{itemize}